HwWobbe/WipHww/README.md

 * review plans & select priorities
 * * #1 -25 cycle completion
 * * * * LessonsLearned
-* * considering projects / growrg & taxPlanning
+* * considering projects / growing & taxPlanning
 * * * these must be ranked by the business development needs
 * * the logic for this may need to be implemented as a TwHost file
 * * * review various folder structure recommendations